 Click on the Alumnae’s name for a further details.

 Norma Goodman is often referred to as “Alaska’s First Lady of Television.”
 As the National Academy of Television Arts and Sciences noted when awarding her an Emmy, “Norma Goodman set the standard for broadcast journalism in Alaska for over five decades.
-Long before Alaska’s statehood, Goodman took to the airwaves in 1953, bringing a sense of community to the Last Frontier.
-At the time of her passing, Goodman had the longest running show in America and she was still bringing quality to the lives of Alaskans.
-Half a century of touching the lives of thousands of people and hundreds of organizations, Norma’s dedication to the community remain unmatched.”
+Long before Alaska’s statehood, Norma took to the airwaves in 1953, bringing a sense of community to the Last Frontier.
+At the time of her passing, Norma had the longest running show in America and she was still bringing quality to the lives of Alaskans.
+Half a century of touching the lives of thousands of people and hundreds of organizations, Goodman’s dedication to the community remain unmatched.”

 In a five-decade career that spanned the dawn of television in Alaska to its entry into the digital age, she worked as a tireless advocate for public good while producing a daily show that connected Alaskans to their communities, the region, and beyond.